 In a world that has been relentlessly primed to favor the myths of independence and certainty over the truths of interconnection and mystery, the practice of reverence can seem foolish and unfashionable.
 But no one exists independent of all others.
 And the vast complex of our knowledge, though impressive, is erected on the shores of an ocean of unknowns.
 Reverence is a glad acknowledgement of these realities.
 It does not require you to be religious, or part of an organized faith.
 If there are any prerequisites for reverence they are only this: the capacity for wonder and love.
 And an awareness in the heart, of the dignity and worthiness inherent in this earth, this life, this moment.
 In many ways Maki Kawamura, a mother, global peace leader and former doctor, embodies what it means to live reverently.
 She shares her story and quietly powerful convictions in this piece.

-- 2 days ago - What is Your Favorite Local Consignment Shop? - 0 Comment
+- 12 hours ago - Vote for Your Favorite Local Annual Event - 0 Comment

 - 1 day ago - Harford County Retains Triple-A Bond Ratings - 0 Comment